PierreBeaucoral/PierreBeaucoral.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

- Pierre Beaucoral is a PHD student in development economics in CERDI.
-His research interests include climate finance, development finance and environment.
+This is the officialwebsite of Pierre Beaucoral, a PhD student specializing in development economics at CERDI.My research focuses on climate finance, development finance, and aid allocation and effectiveness in relation to environmental issues.
 {style="text-align: justify;"}